The Art of The Start

 9# Lessen barriers to adoption?

-.
+1. Flatten the learning curve.
 Make it easier to 'plug and play'. - How many people can change the clock on the VCR?

 2. Don't require eople to do anything you yourself wouldnt.